nasoym/redtask/README.md

-# Redmine CLI
+# RedTask

-This repository contains different tools which enable to edit and view redmine wiki pages and issues from the command line.
+This repository contains a command line tool which can interact with redmine issues.